carlosmalt/k_grok/exercises/optimize/sqrt.rst

 Reroll (i.e. act as if you are the original author, revising it) the patch you just reviewed, addressing the feedback of the kernel developers and your review.
-Send the rerolled patch to the instructor and TA.
+Send the rerolled patch to the instructor.
 It should include the appropriate version in the subject's tag.

 Add a new optimized version of the int_sqrt function for a new random range of